 Oxidation state is a fundamental concept in chemistry, and is particularly important in transition metal chemistry, as d-block elements often have a wide range of stable oxidation states.

 d-Block elements exhibit a variety of oxidation states in their compounds because both ns and (n – 1)d electrons are available for bonding.
 In each case, the minimum oxidation state is given by the number of outer s-electrons and maximum oxidation state is given by the sum of s and d-electrons.

 Standard Electrode Potential

-Except copper and mercury the standard electrode potential of d-block elements in acid solution is generally negative, that is lower than that of hydrogen.
+Except for copper and mercury, the standard electrode potential of d-block elements in acid solution is generally negative, that is lower than that of hydrogen.
 However, copper and mercury are having positive electrode potentials.
 All the d-block elements with negative reduction potential liberate hydrogen from dilute acid.

-The lower the electrode potential that is more negative the standard reduction potential of the electrode, more stable is the oxidation state of the transition metals ion in aqueous medium.
+The lower the electrode potential that is more negative the standard reduction potential of the electrode, the more stable is the oxidation state of the transition metals ion in the aqueous medium.

 Coloured Compounds Formation

 The majority of transition metal ions are coloured.
 The colour depends on the number of unpaired d-electrons which absorb a portion of white light falling on them.

 d Block Elements Compounds

 Potassium dichromate is prepared from chromite ore.
 The various steps involved are given in the flow sheet diagram below.